 Push yourself, it’s race day after all, but when you find yourself hitting paces you never saw in training take a breath and reel it back in.

-It’s way more fun to be passing people at the end, than praying it was over.
+Bonus: It’s way more fun to be passing people at the end, than praying it was over.

-Read more on learning to pace yourself >>
+**Read more on how to pick your goal race pace >>

 **Read more on managing race day nerves >>